Marilyn Manson: Other alleged incidents

 In 2000, an elderly nun was murdered by three schoolgirls in Italy, with their diaries reportedly containing numerous references to and pictures of Manson.
 Soon after, he was arrested following a concert in Rome for allegedly "tearing off his genitals".
 Manson said the arrest was politically motivated following his implication in the murder by Italian tabloids.
 In 2003, French media blamed Manson when several teenagers vandalized the graves of British war heroes in Arras, France.

-On June 30, 2003, 14-year old schoolgirl Jodi Jones was brutally murdered in Scotland.
+On June 30, 2003, 14-year-old schoolgirl Jodi Jones was brutally murdered in Scotland.
 Her mutilated body was discovered in woodland near her home, with her injuries said to closely resemble those of Elizabeth Short, commonly referred to by media as the Black Dahlia.
 Ten months later, Jones's boyfriend Luke Mitchell, then-fifteen years old, was arrested on suspicion of her murder.
 Police confiscated a copy of The Golden Age of Grotesque containing the short film Doppelherz during a search of Mitchell's family home, which had been purchased by Mitchell two days after Jones's death.
 A ten-minute excerpt from the film, as well as several paintings created by Manson depicting the Black Dahlia's mutilated body, were presented as evidence during the trial.
 Mitchell was found guilty of her murder and was sentenced to a minimum of twenty years in prison.
-In his closing summation, Lord Nimmo Smith said he believed Mitchell "carried an image of [Manson's] paintings in your memory when you killed Jodi."
+In his closing summation, Lord Nimmo Smith said he believed Mitchell "carried an image of [Manson's] paintings in [his] memory when [he] killed Jodi".
 Mitchell continues to profess his innocence.